davidrenne/widget_list/README.md

 ## Usage/Examples

 You can either follow the below instructions or take a look at the changes here https://github.com/davidrenne/widget_list_example/commit/e4e8ab54edcf8bc4538b1850ee762c13bc6f5316

+I recommend if you use widget_list in production that you use config.consider_all_requests_local = true as errors will be handled but the base lists will still draw.

 ### #1 - Add widget_list CSS and JS to your application css and js